arklumpus/sMap/Readme.md

 Download [`Cerataphidini.txt`](https://raw.githubusercontent.com/arklumpus/sMap/master/TestAnalysis/Cerataphidini.txt) and [`Cerataphidini.tre`](https://raw.githubusercontent.com/arklumpus/sMap/master/TestAnalysis/Cerataphidini.tre).
 Open sMap-GUI and start the sMap Wizard.
 Choose `Cerataphidini.txt` as data file and `Cerataphidini.tre` as tree file; leave all other settings to default and click `Confirm` twice, then `Run analysis`.

 Once the analysis finishes, close the dialog and the analysis window, then click on the `Plot set 0...` button and on `Plot preview...`.
 You should now see a plot of the analysis.
 If you do, congratulations: you have correctly installed sMap!

+## Alternative palettes and colour blindness
+The plots produced by sMap convey information primarily through colour.
+The default palette used by sMap is not colour-blind safe; however, it is possible to enable alternative colour palettes that are colour-blind safe either during the sMap installation process, or afterwards, following the instructions in [Resources/Palettes](Resources/Palettes).

 ## Troubleshooting and known issues
 - On macOS, if when you try to start the GUI version of sMap by clicking on the app you get a message complaining that the application may be damaged or incomplete, there might be some permission issues on the starter script.
 Open a terminal and enter: